alishasrivas/Coordin8/team/m2/features.md

 ### Remove Friend Option

-This feature is a button that allows users to remove people from their friends list.
+This feature is a button that allows users to remove people from their friends list. **NOTE:** Only the UI is implemented for milestone 3.
+Functionality will be implemented in the backend.

 **Size**: small